-- 2.92 It is estimated that DPAs will require less court time than prosecutions.
-This could result in HMCTS savings for the contested trials, late guilty plea, and early guilty plea cases that become DPAs in the future. - 2.93 It is estimated that this could result in savings to HMCTS of between £30,000 and £60,000 per year.
+- 2.91 It is estimated that DPAs will require less court time than prosecutions.
+This could result in HMCTS savings for the contested trials, late guilty plea, and early guilty plea cases that become DPAs in the future. - 2.92 It is estimated that this could result in savings to HMCTS of between £30,000 and £60,000 per year.
+These figures are based on the annualised HMCTS case costs (calculated using Tables 2 and 4), and the change in the volume of cases that become DPAs (Table 1).
+Benefits are calculated by comparing the higher HMCTS costs that would have been incurred had the cases not become DPAs to the relatively lower costs of a DPA.